List Decoding Random Euclidean Codes and Infinite Constellations: Prior work

+\item Most recently, there is an exciting line of work~\cite{mosheiffetal-2019-ldpc,mosheiffetal-2020-bounds-list-dec-rand-lin,gmrsw-2020-sharp-threshold} which makes significant progress on understanding the list sizes of random linear codes.
+In particular, the authors of these papers characterized the threshold rate (which is difficult to evaluate) of list decodable random linear codes.
+For \emph{binary} random linear codes, they showed that the list size is (essentially) exactly $ H(p)/\delta $. \end{enumerate}

-One can find a summary of the above mentioned results in Table \ref{tab:ld_rand_lin_state_of_the_art}.
+One can find a summary of aforementioned results in Table~\ref{tab:ld_rand_lin_state_of_the_art}.

-Although there is a long line of research regarding list decoding, we are far from a complete understanding.
-Besides attempts towards Conjecture \ref{conj:list-dec-rand-lin}, from the negative side, it turns out there is a matching $\Omega(1/\delta)$ lower bound on the list size of random linear codes.
+Despite a long line of research regarding list decoding, we are far from a complete understanding.
+Besides attempts towards Conjecture~\ref{conj:list-dec-rand-lin}, on the negative side, it turns out~\cite{guruswami2013combinatorial} that there is a matching $\Omega(1/\delta)$ lower bound on the list size of random linear codes.
 Namely, if we sample a linear code uniformly at random, its list size is $\Omega(1/\delta)$ \emph{whp}.
-Nonetheless, in general, the best lower bound on list size for \emph{any} code is still $\Omega(\log(1/\delta))$ \cite{blinovsky-1986-ls-lb-binary, blinovsky-2005-ls-lb-qary, blinovsky-2008-ls-lb-qary-supplementary,guruswami-vadhan-2005-ls-lb, guruswami2013combinatorial} -- there is an exponential gap between the best upper and lower bounds even over $\bF_2$.
+Nonetheless, in general, the best lower bound on list size for an \emph{arbitrary} code is still $\Omega(\log(1/\delta))$~\cite{blinovsky-1986-ls-lb-binary, blinovsky-2005-ls-lb-qary, blinovsky-2008-ls-lb-qary-supplementary,guruswami-vadhan-2005-ls-lb, guruswami2013combinatorial}.
+There is an exponential gap between the best upper and lower bounds even over $\bF_2$.
 Closing this gap is also a long standing open problem.
+For arbitrarily list decodable codes with list size $L$, Blinovsky's bound was improved by Ashikhmin, Barg and Litsyn~\cite{abl-2000-list-size-2} for the $L=2$ case and by Polyanskiy~\cite{polyanskiy-2016-list-dec} for the case where $L\ge3$ is odd.
+For general omniscient adversarial channels beyond bitflip and erasure channels, the critical $L^* $ at which the list-$L$ capacity vanishes has recently been determined by Zhang, Budkuley and Jaggi~\cite{zhang-2019-list-dec-general}.